symfony/symfony-docs/form/use_empty_data.rst

 of that class.
 That instance will be created by calling the constructor with no arguments.

-If you want to override this default behavior, there are two ways to do this.
+If you want to override this default behavior, there are two ways to do this:

+* `Option 1: Instantiate a new Class`_
+* `Option 2: Provide a Closure`_

+If you didn't set the ``data_class`` option, you can pass the initial data as string or pass an array of strings (where the key matches the field name) when the form type is compound.

 Option 1: Instantiate a new Class
 ---------------------------------